posita/dyce/docs/countin.md

 ```

-Modeling the “[Evens Up](http://www.risusiverse.com/home/optional-rules/evens-up)” alternative dice mechanic is currently beyond the capabilities of ``dyce`` without additional computation.
+Modeling the “[Evens Up](http://www.risusiverse.com/home/optional-rules/evens-up)” alternative dice mechanic is currently beyond the capabilities of ``dyce`` without additional work.
 This is for two reasons.
+First, with [one narrow exception][dyce.h.H.substitute], ``dyce`` only provides a mechanism to substitute outcomes, not counts.
+This means we can’t arbitrarily *increase* the likelihood of achieving a particular outcome through substitution.
-First, ``dyce`` only provides mechanisms to approximate outcomes through a fixed number of iterations (not an infinite series).
+Second, ``dyce``’s substitution mechanism only resolves outcomes through a fixed number of iterations (not an infinite series).
 Most of the time, this is good enough.
-Second, with [one narrow exception][dyce.h.H.substitute], ``dyce`` only provides a mechanism to substitute outcomes, not counts.

-Both of these limitations can be circumvented where distributions can be computed and encoded as histograms.
+Both of these limitations can be circumvented where infinite series can be computed and encoded as histograms.
 For this mechanic, we can observe that a single six-sided die (``1d6``) has a $\frac{1}{2}$ chance of coming up even, thereby earning a “success”.
 We can also observe that it has a $\frac{1}{6}$ chance of showing a six, earning an additional roll.
 That second roll has a $\frac{1}{2}$ chance of coming up even, as well as a $\frac{1}{6}$ chance of earning another roll, and so on.
-In other words, the number of successes you can expect to roll are:
+In other words, the number of successes one can expect to roll are:

 $$
 \frac{1}{2}